Malta: Art

 During the 17th and 18th centuries, Neapolitan and Rococo influences emerged in the works of the Italian painters Luca Giordano and Francesco Solimena, and these developments can be seen in the work of their Maltese contemporaries such as Gio Nicola Buhagiar and Francesco Zahra.
 The Rococo movement was greatly enhanced by the relocation to Malta of Antoine de Favray, who assumed the position of court painter to Grand Master Pinto in 1744.

-Neo-classicism made some inroads among local Maltese artists in the late-18th century, but this trend was reversed in the early 19th century, as the local Church authorities – perhaps in an effort to strengthen Catholic resolve against the perceived threat of Protestantism during the early days of British rule in Malta – favoured and avidly promoted the religious themes embraced by the Nazarene movement.
-Romanticism, tempered by the naturalism introduced to Malta by Giuseppe Calì, informed the "salon" artists of the early 20th century, including Edward and Robert Caruana Dingli.

 Parliament established the National School of Art in the 1920s.
-During the reconstruction period that followed the Second World War, the emergence of the "Modern Art Group", whose members included Josef Kalleya, George Preca, Anton Inglott, Emvin Cremona, Frank Portelli, Antoine Camilleri, Gabriel Caruana and Esprit Barthet greatly enhanced the local art scene.
+During the reconstruction period that followed World War II, the emergence of the "Modern Art Group", whose members included Josef Kalleya, George Preca, Anton Inglott, Emvin Cremona, Frank Portelli, Antoine Camilleri, Gabriel Caruana and Esprit Barthet greatly enhanced the local art scene.
 This group came together forming an influential pressure group known as the Modern Art Group, which played a leading role in the renewal of Maltese art.
 Most of Malta's modern artists have in fact studied in art institutions in England, or on the continent, leading to a diversity of artistic expression that has remained characteristic of contemporary Maltese art.
 In Valletta, the National Museum of Fine Arts featured work from artists such as H. Craig Hanna.
 In 2018 the national collection of fine arts was put on display in the new National Museum of Art, MUŻA, at Auberge d'Italie in Valletta.

+Music

+While Maltese music today is largely Western, traditional Maltese music includes what is known as għana.
+This sometimes consists of background folk guitar music, while a few people, generally men, take it in turns to argue a point in a sing-song voice.
+Malta has organised a festival yearly since 1960.

+Literature and media

+Documented Maltese literature is over 200 years old, although a recently found love ballet shows activity from medieval times.
+Malta followed a Romantic literary tradition, culminating in the works of Dun Karm Psaila, Malta's national poet.
+Later poets like Ruzar Briffa and Karmenu Vassallo tried to estrange themselves from formal themes and versification.